AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Screen readers can now access and narrate the purpose of various interactive options within Viewers in asset details page (CQ-4290708).

-Adobe Experience Manager 6.5.9.0 Assets fixes the following issues in [!DNL Dynamic Media]:
+Adobe Experience Manager 6.5.9.0 Assets fixes The following issues in [!DNL Dynamic Media]:

 * Custom ViewerPresets and CSS are not replicated to [!DNL Dynamic Media] when [!DNL Dynamic Media] is activated selectively and disabled by [default](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/config-dm.html#troubleshoot-dm-config) (NPR-36232).